 We already mentioned that glam metal saw a great decline when it comes to rock music in the ’90s.
 Other rock acts from previous decades were still popular but overshadowed by massive new movements in the United States and the United Kingdom.
 Thrash metal giant, Metallica released the self-titled album in the early ’90s that became their best-selling to date.
 Red Hot Chili Peppers released their 4th and most acclaimed album; Nirvana started a revolution with Nevermind putting grunge on the music map of the world while Green Day’s Dookie got them their first major success, and is credited with bringing punk into a more mainstream sphere.
 In the United Kingdom, Brit Pop with acts like Oasis and Blur has started taking over the Europe and gaining a respectable following in the United States, while Radiohead became one of the most critically acclaimed bands of the late ’90s.

-Now that we walked you through the major music genres in the ’90s, it is time to finally begin unfolding our list of the 10 most important albums of the 90s.
+Now that we walked you through the major music genres in the ’90s, it is time to finally begin unfolding our list of the 10 most important albums of the ’90s.
 As our starting point, we used Rolling Stone’s 100 Best Albums of the ’90’s.
 As a music journalist with six years of experience, I decided to pick the 10 albums from this list after further research.
 I tried to include as many genres as possible and to explain why are they so important.
 You are welcome to (dis)agree with these picks in the comments below.
-Without the further ado, here are some amazing albums that have definitely marked the ’90s.
+Without the further ado, here are the most important albums of the ’90s.